finando/eslint-config/src/packages/base/README.md

 ### Development environment

-The project is structured as a monorepo and is managed by [Lerna](https://lerna.js.org/).
+The project is structured as a monorepo and is managed by [Lerna](https://lerna.js.org/) in conjunction with [NPM workspaces](https://docs.npmjs.com/cli/v9/using-npm/workspaces?v=true).

 Follow the outlined steps in order to set up a development environment.